Location:

 Time:

 Depending on skill level, this paddle shouldn’t take more than 1 hour each way.
-It’s 1.2 miles each way, with the current helping you on the way back.
+Total distance paddled is ~2.4 paddles (out & back is 1.2 miles each way), with the current helping you on the way back.
 We recommend taking 3 hours, so you have some time to swim and relax in the gorgeous swimming area at Alexander.

 Level: